 POSTCOMMODITY

-Postcommodity was formed around 2007 by Nathan Young (Delaware/Kiowa/Pawnee), Kade L. Twist (Cherokee), and me.
+Postcommodity was initially formed in 2007 by Nathan Young (Delaware/Kiowa/Pawnee), Kade L. Twist (Cherokee), and me.
 We were all friends outside of the collective and each came from very different backgrounds.
 At the time, I had the most experience exhibiting and producing artwork, as well as managing the practical aspects that come with art production.
 Kade was working in political consulting and policy with indigenous communities, while Nathan was producing films for indigenous communities.
-Both Kade and Nathan were also involved in sound and noise music, and it was through that network that we met the artist Raven Chacon (Navajo).
+Both Kade and Nathan were also involved in sound and noise music, and it was through that network that we eventually met the artist Raven Chacon (Navajo), who joined I 2008.

 Together, we began creating work that was changing to advance decolonization and Indigenous cultural self-determination within a global climate of instability, ethnocentric violence and neoliberalism, challenging the global market, dominant belief systems, and the accelerating forces of colonization.

-This early period of collaboration represents the core of what I contributed to Postcommodity.
+This early period of our collaboration represents the core of what I contributed to Postcommodity.

 2007 Center For The Future: Residency and Exhibition, Slavonice, Czech Republic,